allmhuran/GoFold/README.md

 ## What does it do?

-GoFold makes code folding work properly in SSMS (or at least "properly" according to my preferences).
+GoFold makes code folding work properly* in SSMS (*according to my preferences).

 It will look for batches in a query window and fold (collapse) each batch.